brennanpincardiff/rhiwbina_codeclub_minecraft/a_maze_in_Minecraft.md

 Let's try to write a maze lesson for a one hour Code Club lesson.

-Aim: Download file with a maze in it; run the file
+Aim: Download file with a CSV maze in it; run the file to make the maze; explore & have fun

 **Steps:**
 1. Assemble the Pi.